dylan-baskind/qwilr-logger/README.md

 `log.error()` marks a serious error - something that signals a mistake in the code itself.

 `log.error("Looks like the datacenter just blew up?");`

+### ERROR HANDLER

+If you use log.error() as recommended, for serious / exceptional errors only, then you'll probably want to store that error with an aggregation service (we use Sentry at Qwilr and love it).
+So

 ###Authors